Peer Reviewed Journal Papers

 Heeks, R. and Krishna, S. 2016.
 ICTs and Hope for Development: A Theoretical Framework.
 The Electronic Journal of Information Systems in Developing Countries, 77.
 Url: https://onlinelibrary.wiley.com/doi/epdf/10.1002/j.1681-4835.2016.tb00563.x

 Krishna, S. 2020.
-Spatiotemporal (in)justices in digital platforms: An analysis of food-delivery platforms in south India. – To be presented at The Future of Digital Work: The Challenge of Inequality
+Spatiotemporal (in)justices in digital platforms: An analysis of food-delivery platforms in south India. – Part of the proceedings of The Future of Digital Work: The Challenge of Inequality

 IFIP Joint Working Conference : 10-11 December 2020.